clayne/hacktical-c/set/README.md

 ## Ordered Sets and Maps
 Besides [lists](https://github.com/codr7/hacktical-c/tree/main/list) and [vectors](https://github.com/codr7/hacktical-c/tree/main/vector), some kind of mapping/lookup functionality is often needed.
 The design described here is based on binary searched vectors.

-Most people would likely instinctively reach for hash tables, and typically spend the next few months researching optimal hash algorithms and table designs.
+Most people would instinctively reach for hash tables, and typically spend the next few months researching optimal hash algorithms and table designs.
 Most hash tables need to be resized at some point, leading to GC-like dips in performance.
-And no matter what hash algorithms you use, you will eventually run unpredictable issues with values clustering on a minority of buckets in the general case.
+And no matter what hash algorithms you use, you will eventually run into issues with values clustering on a minority of buckets.

 A binary searched vector is as simple as it gets and performs pretty well while being more predictable, and since they don't need any infrastructure, they're comparably cheap to create.
-The one worst case you want to avoid with a binary searched set is inserting items in reverse order, since that maximises the amount of work it has to perform.
+The case you want to avoid with a binary searched set is inserting items in reverse order, since that maximises the amount of work performed.

-Besides, the natural dual to a lookup table is a list of pairs, and having an order strengthens that connection.

-What we're actually going to build is an ordered set; but since it's value based, maps are easily implemented on top with low overhead.
+What we're actually going to build is an ordered (multi-)set; but since it's value based, maps are easily implemented on top with low overhead.

 Example:
 ```C